NATO races to secure violent, porous Afghanistan-Pakistan border

 Major General Walter Golden, deputy commander for police in the NATO training mission, acknowledged "pockets of corruption" exist, but said 85 percent of the force will be equipped by March.

-Between now and then, $2.7 billion (1.6 billion pounds) worth of weapons, vehicles, aircraft and communications gear will be given to the Afghan security forces, Golden said, a significant increase over
+Between now and then, $2.7 billion worth of weapons, vehicles, aircraft and communications gear will be given to the Afghan security forces, Golden said, a significant increase over

 previous years.